 |Reading / Language Arts Test Scores (% Proficient)|

 Fiscal Data Comparison

 - The revenue/student of $20,671 is higher than the state average of $12,304.
-The school district revenue/student has grown by 61% over four school years.
+The school district revenue/student has stayed relatively flat over four school years.

 - The school district's spending/student of $12,280 is higher than the state average of $11,580.
-The school district spending/student has grown by 10% over four school years.
+The school district spending/student has stayed relatively flat over four school years.